-EUENGINE3-2, EUENGINE3-3, and EUENGINE3-4 are operated as needed to maintain natural gas pressure in order to move it in (injection) and out (withdrawal) of storage reservoirs and along the natural gas pipeline system.
+EUENGINE3-1 is operated as needed to maintain natural gas pressure in order to move it in (injection) and out (withdrawal) of storage reservoirs and along the natural gas pipeline system.
 A summary of the engine specifications are provided in Table 3-1.